Create a cross-subscription internal load balancer

 All of the code samples will use example names and placeholders.
 Be sure to replace these with the values from your environment.

-The values needing replacement will be enclosed in angle brackets, like this: <example value>
+The values needing replacement will be enclosed in angle brackets, like this: <example value>.

-.
+With Azure PowerShell, you sign into Azure with Connect-AzAccount, and change your subscription context with Set-AzContext to Azure Subscription A. Then get the virtual network information with Get-AzVirtualNetwork.
 You need the Azure subscription ID, resource group name, and virtual network name from your environment.

 Name = '<vnet name>'